During my first-ever trip to Goa, which lasted for a month, I chose to make Agonda Beach my home for most of the time.

 Save on food: If you’re eating all your meals at your beach hut or one of the restaurants located on the beach, it can consume a significant portion of your budget.
 Enjoy a few à la carte experiences, before finding places in the main bazaar that look less fancy and save some $$$.

 Rent a scooter: Since Goa is massive in size, unlike other beach cities in India like Varkala, exploring it without having a conveyance at your disposal, is a bit of a task.
 I advise renting a scooter or a bicycle.
-From Agonda beach, you can spend a day or two discovering other beaches in its south.
-This includes popular Palolem and Patnem.
-Other than that, spend an evening at Cola beach (this was, by far, the most romantic, but also very quiet and isolated).
+From Agonda Beach, you can spend a day or two discovering other beaches in its south.
+This includes the popular Palolem and Patnem.
+Other than that, spend an evening at Cola Beach (this was, by far, the most romantic, but also very quiet and isolated).
 Explore Cabo De Rama, a crumbling old fort and the many colourful villages and palm-fringed paddy fields on the way.
-A peaceful drive on the perfectly curved roads in South Goa is definitely a no miss.
+A peaceful drive on the perfectly curved roads in South Goa is definitely a no-miss.